-34 For example, if a member organization submits a waiver request for an FSA-eligible person who has been working for a financial services affiliate of the member organization for three years and re-registers the individual, the member organization could subsequently file a Form U5 and re-designate the individual as an FSA-eligible person.
-Moreover, if the individual works with a financial services affiliate of the member organization for another three years, the member organization could submit a second waiver request and re-register the individual upon returning to the member organization.
+37 For example, if a member organization or ETP Holder submits a waiver request for an FSA-eligible person who has been working for a financial services affiliate of the member organization or ETP Holder for three years and re-registers the individual, the member organization or ETP Holder could subsequently file a Form U5 and re-designate the individual as an FSA-eligible person.
+Moreover, if the individual works with a financial services affiliate of the member organization or ETP Holder for another three years, the member organization or ETP Holder could submit a second waiver request and re-register the individual upon returning to the member organization or ETP Holder.

-$^{^{\}rm 35}$ The proposed rule is substantially similar to FINRA Rule 1210.10.
+$^{^{\}rm 38}$ The proposed rule is substantially similar to FINRA Rule 1210.10.

-37 The proposed rule is substantially similar to FINRA Rule 1220(a)(2).
+$^{^{40}}$ The proposed rule is substantially similar to FINRA Rule 1220(a)(2).

-General Securities Sales Supervisor qualification examination in lieu of passing the General Securities Principal examination.
+individual may register as a General Securities Sales Supervisor and pass the General Securities Sales Supervisor qualification examination in lieu of passing the General Securities Principal examination.

 As a general matter, the Exchange currently recognizes the Corporate Securities Representative but would no longer recognize this registration category given its elimination by FINRA.
-Proposed Rule 1220(a)(2)(B), however, provides that, subject to the lapse of registration provisions in proposed Rule 1210, Commentary .07, each person registered with the Exchange as a Corporate Securities Representative and a General Securities Principal on October 1, 2018 and each person who was registered with the Exchange as a Corporate Securities Representative and a General Securities Principal within two years prior to October 1, 2018 would be qualified to register as a General Securities Principal without having to take any additional qualification examinations, provided that such person's supervisory responsibilities in the investment banking and securities business of a member organization are limited to corporate securities activities of the member organization.
+Proposed Rule 2.1220(a)(2)(B), however, provides that, subject to the lapse of registration provisions in proposed Rule 2.1210, Commentary .07, each person registered with the Exchange as a Corporate Securities Representative and a General Securities Principal on October 1, 2018 and each person who was registered with the Exchange as a Corporate Securities Representative and a General Securities Principal within two years prior to October 1, 2018 would be qualified to register as a General Securities Principal without having to take any additional qualification examinations, provided that such person's supervisory responsibilities in the investment banking and securities business of a member organization or ETP Holder are limited to corporate securities activities of a member organization or ETP Holder.
 The proposed rule further provides that all other individuals registering as General Securities Principals after October 1, 2018 shall, prior to or concurrent with such registration, become registered as a General Securities Representative and either (1) pass the General Securities Principal qualification examination; or (2) register as a General Securities Sales Supervisor and pass the General Securities Sales Supervisor qualification examination.

-3. Proposed Rule 1220(a)(3)- Compliance Officer 38
+3. Proposed Rule 2.1220(a)(3)- Compliance Officer41

-Proposed Rule 1220(a)(3) establishes a Compliance Officer registration category and requires all persons designated as CCOs on Schedule A of Form BD to register as Compliance Officers, subject to an exception for member organizations engaged in limited investment banking or securities business.
+Proposed Rule 2.1220(a)(3) establishes a Compliance Officer registration category and requires all persons designated as CCOs on Schedule A of Form BD to register as Compliance Officers, subject to an exception for member organizations or ETP Holders engaged in limited investment banking or securities business.
 The proposed rule only addresses the registration requirements for CCOs.
-However, consistent with proposed Rule 1210, Commentary .01 relating to permissive registrations, a firm may allow other associated persons to register as Compliance Officers.
+However, consistent with proposed Rule 2.1210, Commentary .01 relating to permissive registrations, a firm may allow other associated persons to register as Compliance Officers.
+Chief Compliance Officers at ATP Holders, who are currently not subject to a registration requirement, would be excluded from the requirements of the proposed rule.

 In addition, the Exchange is proposing to provide CCOs of firms that engage in limited investment banking or securities business with greater flexibility to satisfy the qualification requirements for CCOs.
-Specifically, proposed Rule 1220(a)(3) set forth the following qualification requirements for Compliance Officer registration:
+Specifically, proposed Rule 2.1220(a)(3) set forth the following qualification requirements for Compliance Officer registration: